Peace

 Day 16 — Jeremiah 29:11

-For I know the plans I have for you, declares the Lord, plans to prosper you and not to harm you, plans to give you hope and a future.
+For I know the thoughts that I think toward you,” says Yahweh, “thoughts of peace, and not of evil, to give you hope and a future.

 Written to the exiles in Babylon — that is, to people seeing precisely the opposite.
 The promise is not against trial; it is behind it.